Oyebamiji-Micheal/100-Days-of-LeetCode/readme.md

 >
 ### Objective

 > Drawing valid conclusions from large data would require more than simple descriptive statistics.
-Understanding the design of algorithms helps one in writing good optimized code.
-Furthermore, sophisticated algorithms can be used to analyze big data in microseconds and come up with a real-time solution.
+More complex algorithms are used to analyze big data in microseconds and come up with a real-time solution.
+Furthermore, understanding the design of algorithms helps one in writing good optimized code.
 My objective is to learn fundamental data structures and algorithms.
 I have also decided to practice what I have learnt, and will be learning.
-What better place would that be if not on one of the best platforms to learn DSA, LeetCode!
+What better place would it be if not on one of the best platforms to learn DSA, LeetCode!
 >
 ### Why am I really doing this?